Frozenreflex/Solder/README.md

 3. Click import and browse to the location of the editor project
 4. Click on the editor in the Project Manager to open the Godot Editor
 5. Click the hammer icon in the top right to build, and the play button to run the script editor

+### Installing the Mod

+Built binaries for the mod are provided in the Releases tab, or you can manually compile it.

 ### Compiling the Mod